scientiac/pullfinger/README.md

 We highly suggest you to install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (WSLg) and you can continue the reset of the process as for Linux.

-Alternatively, you can install GTK library for Windows system and compile it.
+Alternatively, you can install GTK dependencies for Windows and compile it.
 (Not recommended.)

 ### Installation